DarkError34/queenamdi-public/README.md

 </p>

 ```
-Queen Amdi bot is an UserBot for WhatsApp That allowing you to get done so many tasks.
+Dark Error bot is an UserBot for WhatsApp That allowing you to get done so many tasks.
 The user is responsible for all possible consequences of misuse.
 This is not a Open-Source project.
 This is just a project that allow you to get deploy a bot.
 Additionally, it enables plug-in support for users.